 Make sure to create around ten boards with keywords that are both relevant to your business and have sufficient search volume.

-When starting, there is no need to go into long-tail keywords as it might be problematic to cover all the topics and products.
-Leave it to more advanced stages of your Pinterest growth.
+When starting out, there is no need to go into long-tail keywords just yet.
+There's plenty of time to learn more advanced stages of Pinterest growth.

 Decide on your board names and create a fitting description that will have relevant keywords in it.
 Create a board cover, or just choose a pin that will take its place.
 After that, your board is complete.